lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/mysugr/help.md

 Data example
 -----
-The .csv format is commonly used to represent multivariate data.
-Every data point's values are separated by a delimiter.
-However, this delimiter is not standardized which means that it can vary between files.
-You can find more information on the .csv format here: https://en.wikipedia.org/wiki/Comma-separated_values
+To get MySugr data to import, simply open its app and select reports, then choose the .csv format.
+You can find more information on this at https://mysugr.com/how-to-use-mysugr-logbook-reports/

 Configuration
 -----